-Jeff Brown has been a judge for 15 years, serving at all three levels of the Texas judiciary.
+Jeff Brown has been a judge since 2001, serving at all three levels of the Texas judiciary.
 He has served on the Supreme Court of Texas since his appointment by Gov. Rick Perry in 2013.
 In 2014, he won a statewide election to retain the seat.
 Before reaching the high court, Jeff served six years each as a trial judge and an appellate justice.

 A sixth-generation Texan, Jeff was born and raised in Dallas County and grew up the son of a 35-year Dallas police officer.
 Jeff received a B.A. in English from the University of Texas at Austin and his law degree, magna cum laude, from the University of Houston.
 While in law school, Jeff served as Chief Note & Comment Editor of the Houston Law Review.

 After law school, Jeff worked as a law clerk on the Supreme Court of Texas, first for Justice Jack Hightower, a Democrat, then for Justice Greg Abbott, a Republican (Jeff is just the fourth person to serve as a law clerk on the Supreme Court of Texas and later become a justice on the Court).
 Jeff then worked for Baker Botts in Houston.
 He had a diverse civil-litigation practice, trying jury cases throughout Southeast Texas.
 He is board-certified in civil trial law.

 In 2001, Gov. Perry appointed Jeff to the 55th District Court.
 From the beginning, Jeff was consistently ranked near the top of the Houston Bar Association’s judicial-evaluation polls.
 During his six years on the trial bench, Jeff won an opposed election in 2002, was unopposed in 2006, and received two judge-of-the-year awards.